mawrs/Responsive-Menu/README.md

 - Mobile-first workflow

 ### What I learned
 Above all else, this project tested my knowledge of media queries and importing fonts.
-I had to use different fonts for different <h1><h2><h3> tags.
+I had to use different fonts for different h1,h2, and h3 tags.
 This project also tested my knowledge of spans and their use case.
 There was a lot of text-bolding in this project.

 ### Continued development